samathaluca/fallen/README.md

 ## Version control and Heroku Deployment

+used old version a lot this time when errors were made and app crashed

 Using gitpod two methods of deployment were attempted.
 Both were successful but the second method was favoured because it allowed version control and deployment at the same time.